 John H. “JB” Bonapart Jr., a member of the Senior Executive Service, is the Director for Logistics, Engineering and Force Protection, Headquarters Air Force Space Command, Peterson Air Force Base, Colorado.
-As the Director, he leads military and civilian personnel responsible for the development of policy, guidance, training, and programming for logistics, civil engineering and force protection activities in support of 30,000 space professionals worldwide.
+As the Director, he leads military and civilian personnel responsible for the development of policy, guidance, training, and programming for logistics, civil engineering and force protection activities in support of over 26,000 space professionals worldwide.
 He manages the maintenance and lifecycle sustainment of the Command’s space systems through the execution of a $1.4B Weapon System Sustainment budget.
 He oversees the programming and policy implementation for the Command's $23 billion physical plant which includes: 29 million square feet of facilities, 7 major installations and 2 coastal space launch ranges.
 In addition, he directs policy development for the Command’s integrated defense, resource protection and physical security activities in support of 2,100 security forces members and 20 high priority Protection Level resources.

 A native of Brooklyn, N.Y., Mr. Bonapart was commissioned in 1975 as a graduate from the Air Force Reserve Officer Training Corps program at Fordham University, earning a bachelor's degree in history and a secondary school teaching certificate.
 Mr. Bonapart also holds a master's degree in public administration.
 While on active duty, Mr. Bonapart held a variety of key assignments in communications and air traffic control, and he served at the Secretariat, Air Staff, major command and joint levels.
 He also commanded a communications squadron, support group, cadet group and an air base wing, which received the Air Force Outstanding Unit Award.
 He also served as a Command Director in the Cheyenne Mountain Operations Center.
 Mr. Bonapart was inducted as an Honorary Chief Master Sergeant in April 2001.
 He retired from active duty in the rank of colonel in January 2005 as the Chief of Staff, Cheyenne Mountain Operations Center.
-Prior to assuming his current position, he was the Director, Installations and Mission Support, Headquarters Air Mobility Command, Scott AFB, Ill.
+Prior to assuming his current position, he was the Director, Installations and Mission Support, Headquarters Air Mobility Command, Scott AFB, Illinois.

-1975 Bachelor of Arts degree in history, Fordham University, Bronx, NY.
+1975 Bachelor of Arts degree in history, Fordham University, Bronx, N.Y.

 1980 Squadron Officer School, Maxwell AFB, Ala.